Illegal immigration to the United States: AEDPA and IIRIRA Acts of 1996

-The USA Patriot Act
+Patriot Act

-The USA Patriot Act was passed seven weeks after the terrorist attacks of September 11, 2001.
+The Patriot Act was passed seven weeks after the terrorist attacks of September 11, 2001.
 The purpose of the act was to give the government more power to act upon suspicion of terrorist activity.
 The new governmental powers granted by this act included a significant expansion of the conditions in which illegal immigrants could be deported based on suspicion of terrorist activity.
 The act gave the government the power to deport individuals based not only on plots or acts of terrorism, but on affiliations with certain organizations.
 The Secretary of State designated specific organizations foreign terrorist organizations before the USA Patriot Act was implemented.
 Organizations on this list were deemed dangerous because they were actively involved in terrorist activity.
 The Patriot Act created a type of organization called designated organizations.
 The Secretary of State and Attorney General were given the power to designate any organization that supported terrorist activity on any level.
 The act also allows for deportation based on involvement in undesignated organizations that were deemed suspicious.

 Under the USA Patriot Act the Attorney General was granted the power to "certify" illegal immigrants that pose a threat to national security.
 Once an illegal immigrant is certified they must be taken into custody and face mandatory detention which will result in a criminal charge or release.
 The Patriot Act has been criticized for violating the Fifth Amendment right to due process.
 Under the Patriot Act, an illegal immigrant is not granted the opportunity for a hearing before given certification.

 Complications of birthright citizen children and illegal immigrant parents

 Complications in deportation efforts ensue when parents are illegal immigrants, but their children are birthright citizens.
-Federal appellate courts have upheld the refusal by the Immigration and Naturalization Service to stay the deportation of illegal immigrants merely on the grounds that they have U.S.-citizen, minor children.
-As of 2005, there were some 3.1 million United States citizen children living in families in which the head of the family or a spouse was unauthorized; at least 13,000 children had one or both parents deported in the years 2005–2007.
+Federal appellate courts have upheld the refusal by the Immigration and Naturalization Service to stay the deportation of illegal immigrants merely on the grounds that they have US-citizen, minor children.
+As of 2005, there were some 3.1 million United States citizen children living in families in which the head of the family or a spouse was an illegal immigrant; at least 13,000 children had one or both parents deported in the years 2005–2007.